 Gap year packing vs holiday packing

 Unlike a vacation, a gap year is a year or more long, so all of the things that might seem ‘essential’ on a short break may just not fit into the amount of luggage you’re allowed on the plane.
+You’ll also be looking for the best flight deal, so potentially you may also have a smaller luggage allowance.
 A gap year is also about new experiences and not ‘stuff’.
 Don’t be tempted to take extra luggage.
 It’s just more for you to carry around and worry about whilst you’re away.

 Gap year packing requires you to cater for a range of seasons, size and weight restrictions and most of all use.
 Items that have more than one function are like packing gold.
 When it comes to gap year packing, you also want to look for quality items that last.
 You want bang for your buck and you want it to make your life that little bit easier whilst you’re travelling abroad.